-The eight limbs of yoga – Ashtanga
+The eight limbs of yoga – Ashtanga yoga

 Unlike many spiritual traditions yoga seems to be gaining popularity in the West.